Every year, thousands of cars break down on the UK's roads, causing havoc for those in and outside of the vehicle.

 Having your car give up on a journey can be stressful, put drivers and passengers in a bad mood - and even spoil a long-awaited holiday.

 The key to avoiding finding yourself in one of these situations is to get your car serviced to the manufacturer's schedule or specification, as this will stop something minor becoming a major problem further down the line.

-However, you can reduce the risk of a breakdown yourself as well, by performing simple checks that will help you enjoy a stress-free journey.
+However, you can reduce the risk of a breakdown yourself as well, by performing simple car maintenance checks that will help you enjoy a stress-free journey.

-Here are eight areas of your car that you should give a once-over, to help stop your vehicle giving out unexpectedly.
+Here are eight areas of your car that you should give a once-over, to help stop your vehicle from breaking down out unexpectedly.